-Sluka et al. (2016) implemented WC and SC EnKF systems for SPEEDY-NEMO by utilizing the existing separate EnKF systems SPEEDY-LETKF (Miyoshi, 2005) and Ocean-LETKF (Penny, 2011; Penny et al., 2013).
+Sluka et al. [2016] implemented WC and SC EnKF systems for SPEEDY-NEMO by utilizing the existing separate EnKF systems SPEEDY-LETKF [Miyoshi, 2005] and Ocean-LETKF [Penny et al., 2011; 2013].
 A 6-year perfect model Observation System Simulation Experiment (OSSE) is then conducted to compare the coupled-state analyses of the WC/SC EnKF.
-Both experiments use 40 members and adopt a 6 h assimilation cycle for the atmosphere and oceans.
-Synthetic atmosphere observations (i.e., surface pressure, vertical profile of temperature, humidity, and zonal and meridional winds) are assimilated into the atmosphere in both experiments.
-In addition, the SCDA experiment assimilates those atmospheric observations into the ocean.
+Both experiments use 40 members and adopt a 6-hour assimilation cycle for the atmosphere and oceans.
+Synthetic atmosphere observations (i.e., surface pressure, vertical profile of temperature, humidity, zonal and meridional winds) are assimilated into the atmosphere in both experiments.
+Besides, the SCDA experiment assimilates those atmospheric observations into the ocean while the WCDA experiment assimilates nothing into the ocean.